 The Westminster student body is partly comprised of those pursuing postgraduate research degrees at either the master’s or doctoral level.
 In most instances, interested candidates apply to both the College and the validating university, to which they are admitted independently according to the institution’s particular criteria.
 Whether they reside in College, write their theses in our Library, or work remotely and simply find support and community among us whenever they are physically present, our postgraduate research students contribute significantly to Westminster’s life.
 Students on these degrees have full access to the College Library, as well as the various libraries of other members of the Cambridge Theological Federation.

-Master of Philosophy (MPhil), Anglia Ruskin University
+Master of Philosophy (MPhil), University of Cambridge

 Doctoral level (research)